 This course covers topics that pertain to the development and application of nanomedicines in oncology.
 Students will gain an understanding of the biological barriers to drug delivery in oncology as well as the heterogeneity in cancer and the challenge this presents for treatment.
-Passive and active
+Passive and active targeting of nanomedicines will be covered with critical assessment of the enhanced permeability and retention effect.
+Emphasis on evaluation of scientific literature and pre-clinical/clinical studies will be made throughout the course.

-Prerequisite: PHC230H1, PHC330H1; and enrolled as a Year 4 student in the Pharmaceutical Chemistry specialist program
+Prerequisite: PHC230H1; PHC330H1; and enrolled as a Year 4 student in the Pharmaceutical Chemistry specialist program